Drive My Car | Chords + Lyrics

 The reasoning for this was that in America, The Beatles were marketed as more of a folk act, not rock n roll/pop.

-In fact, the name Rubber Soul came about as the Americans at the time had labeled the Brit’s version of their soul music as plastic soul.
+In fact, the name Rubber Soul came about as the Americans at the time had labelled the Brit’s version of their soul music as plastic soul.

 Drive My Car is mainly a McCartney composition with an underlying sense of fun.
 Lennon’s slightly dissonant harmonies and that A7#5 chord add just enough tension to make it stand out enough to give the necessary familiarity a twist.